poppy-project/poppy-docs/06-programing/02-snap.md

 If you want a well designed online lesson on Snap! we strongly encourage you to look at the ["Beauty and Joy of Computing"](http://bjc.edc.org/bjc-r/course/bjc4nyc_2015-2016.html) (BJC) course made by the University of Berkeley for New York high school students.

 Some of the snapshots and concepts of BJC have been used for writing this chapter.

 ### Connect your robot to Snap!

 #### With a simulated robot with V-REP

 #### With a tangible robot

 Open the web interface of your robot in your web browser.
-Click on the "Start Snap! link" ; it will start the python REST API to the robot and open the Snap! interface.
+Click on the "Start Snap! link"; it will start the python REST API to the robot and open the Snap! interface.

 Click on the file icon -> Examples -> click on "pypot snap blocks" and the "open" button.